hauks96/Hangman-TUI-Python/final_product/README.txt

 TO RUN THE GAME:
-    1. Click the hangman.exe file located in the main directory
+    1. Click the hangman.exe file located in the main directory under the folder final_product

 TO USE THE APPLICATION COMMANDS